SICKAG/sick_safetyscanners/README.md

-# Sick SickSafetyscanners ROS Driver
+# Sick_Safetyscanners ROS Driver

-A ROS Driver which reads the raw data from the SickSafetyscanners and publishes the data as a laser_scan msg.
+A ROS Driver which reads the raw data from the SICK Safetyscanners and publishes the data as a laser_scan msg.

 ## Getting started